jblomo/datamining290/slides/2014-02-20-Decision-Trees.markdown

 ## Steps

-  + Training Set
   + Cleaned, preprocessed data that has labels.
 What are labels?

 ---